-When we tell people that we live on the road full time, we’re always asked how we are able to do it and how much it costs to live full time in a RV.
-We plan to cover the “how we are able to do it” question in a separate post.
-This will be the first in a monthly series where we detail the cost to live on the road full time in a Class A gas RV and how much income (if any) we generate.
+When we tell people that we live on the road full time, they always ask how we are able to do it and how much it costs.
+We plan to cover the “how we are able to do it” question in a separate post (Live Life On Your Own Terms).
+This is the first in a monthly series where we detail the cost to live full time in a motorhome.

-To view all our reports, visit our Cost of Living Full Time in a RV page.
+To view all reports, RV Living Costs: Full Time in a Motorhome for One Year.

-We have a monthly budget of $4,600 which includes everything that we plan to spend money on.
-This month we did fairly well spending a total of $3,827.
+We initially planned for a monthly budget of $4,600.
+That includes everything we plan to spend money on.
+We did fairly well this month spending a total of $3,827.

 Here are a few notes about our expenses this month.